rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/display-of-arrays.md

 ## Simple Matrices

-Simple matrices are displayed in rectangular form, with one line per matrix row.
+Simple matrices are displayed in rectangular form, with one line for each matrix row.

 ```apl
       2 4⍴'HANDFIST'